Cranberry (Vaccinium Macrocarpon)

 The cranberry fruit is high in antioxidants, partly from substances called proanthocyanidins.
 Antioxidants scavenge damaging particles in the body known as free radicals.
 Environmental toxins (including ultraviolet light, radiation, cigarette smoking, and air pollution) can increase the number of free radicals in the body, which are believed to contribute to the aging process as well as the development of a number of health problems such as heart disease, cancer, and infections.
 Antioxidants can neutralise free radicals and may reduce or even help prevent some of the damage they cause.
 Cranberries are an excellent source of vitamin C as well, another important antioxidant.
 The juice is excellent against scurvy and to allay fevers.
 Cranberries also contain a potent vasodilator and have been used for breathing problems.

 Several studies have measured high levels of antioxidants in people after drinking cranberry juice.
 Research is underway to determine if the antioxidant ability of cranberries will translate into protection from heart disease.
-Adding to cranberry's potential health benefits, a recent study found that an extract of cranberry inhibited an enzyme associated with a reduction in cancer risk.
+Adding to cranberry's potential health benefits, a recent study found that an extract of cranberry inhibited an enzyme, and this has been associated with a reduction in cancer risk.

 In the early 1920s, American scientists discovered that people who eat large amounts of cranberries have more acid in their urine than those who do not eat high amounts of the berry.
 Because bacteria cannot survive in an acidic environment, the researchers speculated that a diet rich in cranberries may help prevent and treat urinary tract infections (UTIs), which are commonly caused by bacteria known as Escherichia coli.
 In time, the popularity of cranberry for UTIs soared and many women reported satisfactory results from drinking cranberry juice.